jofas/blog/content/002-first-time-running/index.md

 Last week I went running for the first time.
 Well, not for the first time ever, but for the first time in a really long time.
-A time span so long that it warrants a slightly more sensational title (though neither "Going Running for the First Time" nor "Going Running for the First Time in a Really Long Time" are particularly sensational and arousing; really, why the hell are you reading this?) in my humble opinion.
+A time span so long that it warrants a slightly more sensational title in my humble opinion, though neither "Going Running for the First Time" nor "Going Running for the First Time in a Really Long Time" are particularly sensational and arousing; really, why the hell are you reading this?
 I think the last time I went for a run&mdash;it was so long ago that I can't even remember exactly when&mdash;was around the time I had the written exams for my Abitur (German A-levels).
 That was in April or May 2015, so pretty much exactly eight years ago.
 Long enough for the bad memories to cease their hunting.
-Long enough to forget the suffering I put myself through.
+Long enough to forget the suffering.
 Long enough to get weary, let down my guard and fall prey to the sweetly venomous words of ~~Lucifer~~ my obviously masochist friends.
 Certainly time has corroded my defenses and opened the door for new painful memories to arise.
 Which they did.
-To properly process them I wrote this hopefully slightly funny and entertaining story that does not contain an ounce of wisdom, advice or anything else valuable that you could apply to your own life.
+To properly process them I wrote this hopefully slightly entertaining story that does not contain an ounce of wisdom, advice or anything else valuable that you could apply to your own life.
 I just can't help myself but to find human foolishness endlessly amusing.
 Which is probably why God gave me so much of it.